London Met moves forward with £125m plan to create a modern and vibrant campus at Holloway.

-London Metropolitan University has begun its search for a masterplanner to bring its One Campus, One Community vision into reality.
+London Metropolitan University has begun its search for a masterplanner to bring its One Campus|One Community vision into reality.

-The University is investing £125m at its Holloway campus in an ambitious project to bring all of its faculties together on one site to create a modern teaching environment with an enhanced University community.
+The University is investing £125m at its Holloway campus in an ambitious project to bring all of its schools together on one site to create a modern teaching environment with an enhanced University community.